nuxeo/doc.nuxeo.com-content/src/userdoc/from-jsf-ui-to-web-ui.md

 </br>
 [<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;**More info**]({{page page='exporting-documents'}})
 </td>
-<td colspan="1" style="background-color:white; border-top:1px solid grey;"> As in JSF UI, users can download a single document or a selection of documents on Web UI:
+<td colspan="1" style="background-color:white"> As in JSF UI, users can download a single document or a selection of documents on Web UI:
 </br>
 </br>
 **From a Document**</br>